 There are many things you have to consider when applying for office work or administrative jobs.
 If you are put in a position without the necessary accommodations, it can be a complete disaster.

-Here is how an office job would differ between a non-disabled person and disabled person.
+Here is how an office job would differ between a non-disabled person and a disabled person.

 A non-disabled person may not be comfortable in a tight space but they would be able to make it work that may not be the case for someone with a disability.
 I did an on the job training at a chiropractor’s office and space was a huge problem.
 It was difficult to move my wheelchair around and I couldn’t complete tasks quickly because space was an issue.
 That is a huge reason the job did not work out.

 Handling high volume telephone calls